zacbre/SecureSocketProtocol/README.md

 Secure connection which is hard to spoof
-A private key which is never being send over the Internet KeyFile support, use files as a extra encryption key like in TrueCrypt Authentication support by Username and Password, The password is Hashed 11x by SHA-256 and MD5 Header Trash - Add useless junk to the header to make it more difficult to get to the payload
+A private key which is never being send over the Internet KeyFile support, use files as a extra encryption key like in TrueCrypt Authentication support by Username and Password, The password is Hashed 11x by SHA-512 and MD5 Header Trash - Add useless junk to the header to make it more difficult to get to the payload Plugin support

 Certificate support: